 Indeed, Dubai is an emirate of the UAE, but it’s still required that you register yourself and the drone in the RPAS established by the Dubai Civil Aviation Authority (DCAA).
 Of course, the same rules that apply in the GCAA are also applied in Dubai.

 Since this is the base of our article, there’s really nothing to argue about.
 The UAE has numerous places to visit and explore as the sights are breathtaking and a photo should be taken as a souvenir.
 Having these memories stored on your phone or laptop can be useful for future recall, but you know what’s better than a group photo in front of the Dubai Fountains?
-An overhead shot captured from a drone of course!
+An overhead shot captured from a drone, especially when it comes to professional video production Dubai, of course!